SamiPerttu/fundsp/README.md

 - Keep the syntax clean so that a subset of the hacker environment can be parsed straightforwardly as a high-level DSL for quick prototyping.
 - Make the syntax usable even to people with no prior exposure to programming.

-In the environment, applicable generators are deterministic pseudorandom phase.
+- Exemplify an effective procedural style.

+### Deterministic Pseudorandom Phase

+FunDSP uses a deterministic pseudorandom phase system for generators.
+Generator phases are seeded from network structure and node location.

-Two identical networks sound identical on their own but different when combined.
+Thus, two identical networks sound identical separately but different when combined.
 This means that `noise() | noise()` is a stereo noise source, for example.